Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Attention!

-In the summer, there is a high probability of getting a tick bite.
+During the summer, there is a high probability of getting a tick bite.
 This topic must be treated extremely scrupulously.
-Today, tick bites are quite common in humans.
+Today, tick bites in humans are quite common.
 This combination of circumstances can lead to serious consequences and even a threat to life.
-Going to a picnic in the forest, you must follow some rules of conduct there.
-If a tick is found, send it for examination.
-These and many other issues will be discussed below.
+When going on a picnic in the forest, you must follow some rules of behavior there.
+If a tick is found, submit it for examination.
+These and many other questions will be discussed below.

 ICD-10 code